pcdavies/CloudNativeMicroservicesDevOps/workshops/microservices-devops/CloudNative300SelfService.md

 - Access Developer Cloud Service
 - Import Code from external Git Repository
-- Build and Deploy project using Developer Cloud Service and Oracle Application Container Cloud Service
+- Build and Deploy project using Developer Cloud Service and Oracle Application Container Cloud Service (ACCS)
+- Show how to pass Environment Variables to ACCS Applications during the Deployment Process

 ## Required Artifacts